Frequently Asked Questions : Fine art Prints (Un-Matted / Matted / Framed)

 Yes, I title and sign the mat itself, in pencil, below the image.

 Technically yes, but picking specific colors online can be difficult without seeing in person.
 I typically recommend purchasing an un-matted print from me and having it locally matted and/framed yourself.
 If you know the mat board specifics then I could do the job myself.

 Highly doubtful.
 I make my own boxes with plenty of extra width and depth to fill the space with cushioning that protects the glass and frame.
 All of my packages are insured, which will cover any costs associated with a replacement I would need to create.

-Do you offer any other than the 4 frames you have listed?
+Do you offer any other than the black metal frame you have listed?

-No, to keep things simple I offer 4 classic styles for most décor situations:
+No, to keep things simple I offer the simple black aluminum gallery style frame for most décor situations:

 If you have another frame in mind the best route is to purchase my matted prints.